MASILab/PreQual/README.md

 A non-negative integer threshold under which to consider a b-value to be zero.
 Useful when some MRI machines do not allow for more than one b0 volume to be acquired so some users acquire scans with extremely low b-values to be treated like b0 volumes.
 Setting this value to 0 results in no thresholding.
 Units = s/mm<sup>2</sup>.

 Default = 50

+**--nonzero\_shells s1,s2,...,sn/auto**

+A comma separated list of positive integers (s/mm<sup>2</sup>) indicating nonzero shells for SNR/CNR analysis when there are more unique b-values than shells determined by eddy or automatically determine shells by rounding to nearest 100.
+Useful when b-values are modulated around a shell value instead of set exactly at that value.
+Only used when determining shells for SNR/CNR analysis.
+Original b-values used elsewhere in pipeline.

+Default = auto

 **--denoise on/off**